FRALEXAlexander/willhabenAPI/README.md

 ```
 Property | Constant Description
 ------------ | -------------
-.getCategories | get the integer for a category
+.Categories | get the integer for a category
-.getConditions | get the integer for a condition
+.Conditions | get the integer for a condition
-.getTransferTypes | get the integer for a transfer type
+.TransferTypes | get the integer for a transfer type
+.SortOrder | get the integer for a sort order

 ###### Example
 This example searches for `rtx` in the `Grafikkarten` category and will show the first 1000 results. (same example as above)